paulhontz/saint/Filters.md

 The trick is that authors will be narrowed down when a country selected and search submitted.

-This is dome by given block, that extracts the selected country ID using #filter?, and return a hash containing extracted ID, narrowing authors to only ones in selected country.

-Proc should return a hash.
+We can check if country is present by using `filter?`, passing needed filter as first argument.

+For this to work, a proc should be passed to `model`, as per example:

+    saint.filter :country_id do
-    saint.filter :country_id, Model::Country
+        model Model::Country
+    end

-    saint.filter :author_id, Model::Author do
+    saint.filter :author_id do
-        filter do
+        model Model::Author do
             if country_id = filter?(:country_id)
                 {country_id: country_id}
             end